 Traditionally, rye bread is used in most patty melt recipes, but I went with the thick slices of Texas toast for this Bacon Cheesburger Melt recipe.
 It’s really your preference as to what type of bread you choose to use.
 But, don’t skip the mayonnaise that you spread on top of the slices of bread.
 That helps give the sandwich a crunchy and greasy (in the best way) texture and delicious crust.
 Plus, the mayo won’t burn as fast as butter, so you can get your cheese extra gooey.

+Don’t skip on making the aioli for this awesome cheeseburger patty melt!
 If you make the aioli ahead of time, be sure to store it in the refrigerator until you are ready to use it.

 How to Make a Bacon Cheeseburger Melt